North Carolina Health Literacy

-The Health Sciences Library at the University of North Carolina at Chapel Hill (UNC-CH) aims to serve as the information hub of health literacy efforts on campus and throughout the state of North Carolina.
-We offer workshops and training for students, educators and health care professionals to raise awareness of the impact of low health literacy, as well as strategies and tools to incorporate health literacy into practice in order to improve health outcomes.
+The North Carolina Health Literacy website serves as the information hub for health literacy resources and efforts at University of North Carolina at Chapel Hill, as well as throughout the state of North Carolina.
+Our work includes outreach to rural and underserved communities.
+We offer workshops and training for students, educators and health care workers on health literacy principles.
+We also provide information on strategies and tools to incorporate health literacy into practice in order to improve health outcomes.

 NC Health Literacy was established by the Sheps Center for Health Services Research in 2007.
 Today, we are an integral part of the Health Sciences Library.
 The Health Sciences Library supports the work of the University to enhance the quality of life for all people in the State by connecting people everywhere with knowledge to improve health.

 Our mission is to promote health literacy in order to improve health outcomes for all North Carolinians.
 On our site, we offer a number of vetted resources that will help you incorporate health literacy in your practice, such as: